jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 I added a privacy policy page and a link to it in the footer.

-Lastly, I removed "Powered by Hugo and PaperMod" in the homepage specifically.
+Lastly, I removed "Powered by Hugo and PaperMod" in the homepage specifically to keep it minimal

 ### Single